 Marcelo Mora, whose brief biography is stated above, was appointed to the position of Company Secretary on 31 May 2014.
 He is also a Non-Executive Director of the Company.

 PRINCIPAL ACTIVITIES

-The Group's principal activities in the course of the financial year included the ownership of commercial industrial property, the improvement of such property and other activities in the property services sector including the operation of a real estate residential and commercial agency business.
+The Group's principal activities in the course of the financial year were the provision of services as real estate agency, provision of real estate and other activities in the property services sector.

 REVIEW OF OPERATIONS